as4184/Celltaminate/docs/scoring.md

 # Score interpretation

-Celltaminate reports a score from 0 to 100 for each retained genus- or species-level taxon.
-Lower scores indicate stronger support for prioritization, whereas higher scores indicate stronger background-like evidence.
+Celltaminate reports a score from 0 to 100 for each genus or species-level taxon.
+Lower scores indicate stronger support for prioritization, whereas higher scores indicate stronger support for contaminant or technical artifact.

-The deployed model integrates retained terms from abundance, unique k-mer support, taxonomic ambiguity, sterile-reference background, decontamination, curated clinical-pathogen and kitome/background membership, and selected interactions between these evidence layers.
+Celltaminate integrates features from taxonomy reports (e.g., Kraken2, KrakenUniq) such as abundance, unique k-mer support, taxonomic ambiguity, sterile-reference background, decontamination, curated clinical-pathogen and kitome membership, and selected interactions among these features.

 The default operating rule is: